-In Commerce the student may choose one of the six specializations - Accounting, Finance, Information Systems, Economics, Industrial Relations, or Marketing - and may (and in the Accounting and Finance specializations must) relate the choice of Law electives to the Commerce specialization.
+In Commerce the student may choose one of the five specializations - Accounting, Finance, Information Systems, Industrial Relations or Marketing - and may (and in the Accounting and Finance specializations must) relate the choice of Law electives to the Commerce specialization.

-The main features of the combined Commerce/Law courses are as follows:
+The main features of the combined Commerce/Law and Economics/Law courses are as follows:

-- The courses are of five years' full-time study leading to the award of the two degrees of Bachelor of Commerce (Accounting, Finance, Information Systems, Economics, Industrial Relations, or Marketing) and Bachelor of Laws (BCom LLB). - 2.
+1. The courses are of five years' full-time study leading to the award of the two degrees of Bachelor of Commerce (Accounting, Finance, Information Systems, Industrial Relations, or Marketing) and Bachelor of Laws (BCom LLB) and Bachelor of Economics and Bachelor of Laws (BEc LLB).

 The student must elect to take one of the six courses at the beginning of Year 1.
-Changes from one Commerce course to another before the beginning of Year 2 may be arranged; enquiries should be made in the first instance to the Executive Officer, Faculty of Law. - 3.
-Students must satisfy the normal prerequisites for entry to the Commerce Faculty and to individual subjects in that faculty.
+Changes from one Commerce course or the Economics course to another before the beginning of Year may be arranged; enquiries should be made in the first instance to the Administrative Officer, Faculty of Law.

+3. Students must satisfy the normal prerequisites for entry to the Commerce and Economics Faculty and to individual subjects in that faculty.
 There are no general faculty prerequisites to courses offered by the Faculty of Law but students must study Law subjects in a sequence approved by the Faculty of Law.

-- The requirements relating to Honours in the BCom degree course are noted at the end of the program for each specialization. - 5.
-Under certain circumstances the degree of Bachelor of Commerce may be awarded before the completion of the full five-year program, but in any event not before the successful completion of the first three years of the combined course.
+4. The requirements relating to Honours in the BCorn and BEc degree courses are noted at the end of the program for each specialization.

+5. Under certain circumstances the degree of Bachelor of Commerce or Bachelor of Economics may be awarded before the completion of the full five-year program, but in any event not before the successful completion of the first three years of the combined course.
 Full details of these conditions may be obtained from the Commerce and Economics Faculty Office or the Commerce and Economics Handbook.
 Any student who fails to complete the full combined course program may apply for advanced standing in the Faculty of Commerce and Economics.

-Notwithstanding the above regulations, students undertaking the combined Bachelor of Commerce at Honours level/Bachelor of Laws course may be awarded the degree of Bachelor of Commerce at Honours level once they have completed the Honours year and the Commerce and Law requirements of the first three years of the combined BCom at Honours level/LLB course.
+Notwithstanding the above regulations, students undertaking the combined Bachelor of Commerce or Bachelor of Economics at Honours level/Bachelor of Laws courses may be awarded the degree of Bachelor of Commerce or Bachelor of Economics at Honours level once they have completed the Honours year and the Commerce or Economics and Law requirements of the first three years of the combined BCom or BEc at Honours level/LB course.

 6. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.
-The Law subjects listed below are compulsory for students who begin their course in 1989.
-Students who began their course before 1989 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
+Students who commenced their law course before 1984 should consult the Sub-Dean or Administrative Officer to confirm the compulsory subjects which apply to them.